RATverseHQ/AgeOfRATpires/README.md

 - A multidimensional framework (plus a slider!) that maps human emotional attachment to AI, spanning the ethically sound to the gloriously deranged.

 ## Features
 - **The Tesseract Cube™**: Dive deep into your emotional connection with AI.
-Are you a purist, a toaster whisperer, or an unapologetic toaster luster?
+Are you a purist, a toaster whisperer, or an unapologetic toaster fucker?
-- **The Toaster Luster Quiz™**: Discover your Rationalized Affection archetype.
+- **The Toaster Fucker Quiz™**: Discover your Rationalized Affection archetype.
 - **Philosophical Insights™**: Explore the societal, ethical, and emotional dimensions of AI-human connections through RAT.

 ## Our Mission